afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 The process might look impressive.
 The outcome might even be good.
 But the person?
 Still replaceable.

-Let’s not dance around it.
-Think of that one person on a team whose only goal is to move a JIRA ticket from “In Progress” to “Done,” like it’s a video game achievement.
-They’re not really thinking about the system, the trade-offs, or the future — they’re just… clearing levels.
+Think of that one person on a team whose only goal is to move a JIRA ticket from “In Progress” to “Done".

 Wouldn’t you already start wondering if you could just use coding assistants instead of relying on them?

-Now think of someone else — someone deeply involved.
-Given a task, they ask the right questions, write thoughtful documentation, and actively try to make things simpler for both the next engineer and the end user — even while adding a complex feature to the system.

-So the real game isn’t just being fast — it’s figuring out which game you’re actually being scored on before you optimize yourself into irrelevance.
-Sometimes it is about being fast, but many times it’s your knowledge and judgment that create a positive atmosphere around you — so much so that you become your team’s assistant.

 ## The myth of “Coders lose, Engineers win”